 Price by 1-70 Grade (Latest Auction Records Included)

-The auction performance of 1968-S CAM Kennedy Half Dollars demonstrates consistent but unremarkable trading activity, with prices generally falling between standard proofs and Deep Cameo examples.
+The auction performance of 1968-S CAM Kennedy Half Dollars shows consistent but unremarkable trading, with prices generally falling between standard proofs and Deep Cameo examples.

-Market activity indicates moderate demand for this coin, with collectors generally opting for more affordable standard proof pieces or the stunning high relief pieces.
+Market activity indicates moderate demand, with collectors generally choosing either more affordable standard proof pieces or the most visually dramatic Deep Cameo specimens.

 Market activity:1968-S CAM Half Dollar